 We know you can still hear it like it was just yesterday – your mom advising (not nagging) you to do certain things while you were growing up.
 If you don’t eat your vegetables, no dessert!
 No coffee, it will stunt your growth.
 If you keep making that face, it will get frozen like that.

-No one wants to experience back pain on Thanksgiving Day.
+No one wants to experience back pain on Thanksgiving.
 Thanksgiving is for family, friends, and delicious food.
-But with all the food that needs to be cooked and everyone milling about, back pain is a real problem that you may experience.
-We’ve compiled a short list of tips to keep back pain away on Thanksgiving,
+But with all the food that needs to be cooked and people milling about, back pain is a real problem that you may experience.

 With Halloween right around the corner, we thought we’d get into the spirit and spook you with some facts about poor posture.
-Trust us, the side effects of poor posture aren’t pretty.
-But before we get into the scary details, let’s cover what proper posture is.
+The side effects of poor posture aren’t pretty but before we get into the scary details, let’s cover what proper posture is.

 Proper posture while standing:

 - Stand up straight with your hands at your sides.

 What is a healthy weight for your spine?
 We know there is plenty of information to be found online regarding what a healthy weight is.
 You’ve probably heard that excess weight can cause certain health issues, but did you know that it can stress your spine?